'Racial Inequality May Be As Deadly As COVID-19,' Analysis Finds

 Wrigley-Field says she hopes her analysis will help reframe the discussion in the U.S. about the kinds of policy changes that society can realistically embrace to address health disparities stemming from systemic racism.

 "To me, this really changes the question about how we think about, 'What are we willing to do to stop these deaths?' " she says.
 "Because we know what we're willing to do to stop deaths from COVID.
 We're basically willing to change every aspect of how we live, how we work, how we do our family lives, whether we travel, whether schools are in session.
 Absolutely everything is on the table.
-And all of that is controversial.
+And all of that is controversial, but it's actually all pretty popular, too. "

 "Meanwhile," she says, "we have this similar or probably larger scale of deaths happening every year, just to Blacks.
 But proposals that would try to address that in some way are often very controversial.
 Most people do not support, for example, reparations.
 Most people do not support defunding the police, although the opinions about that are changing pretty quickly. ...
 To me, these results, more than anything, just kind of reframe that question about what's realistic.